 Asset Under Management

-What is Asset Under Management?
+What is Asset Under Management (AUM)

 Asset Under Management is the total cumulative investment sum of a particular Mutual Fund.
-It represents the overall market value that the fund holds, combining the value of an asset, and capital.
+It represents the overall market value that the fund holds, combining the value of an asset and capital.

-AUM is directly handled by fund houses; fund managers supervise the performance of these assets and take investment decisions to help investors enjoy substantial capital appreciation.
+AUM is directly handled by fund houses; fund managers supervise the performance of these assets and make investment decisions to help investors enjoy substantial capital appreciation.
 AUM can be considered as a performance gradient and size parameter of a fund house.

 Impact of High AUM on Mutual Funds

 Studies comprising 361 different equity funds in 2012 showed that almost 170 funds had an AUM of less than Rs.
 100 Crore, from which only 68% had an AUM of less than Rs.
 50 Crore.
 However, it was observed that the total investment reached Rs.
-530 Crore in 2008, to Rs.
+530 Crore in 2008 to Rs.
 3841 Crore in 2012.
 It showed the potential of the tremendous growth of Assets Under Management for different organisations.

 Let’s take a look at the importance of asset retention for Mutual Funds with respect to various investment options.

-• Equity fundsIdeally, equity funds should offer a good return and outperform the benchmark index through market high and low.
-Equity funds depend less on AUM, and more on the asset manager’s skill to boost its returns.
+Ideally, equity funds should offer a good return and outperform the benchmark index through market highs and lows.
+Equity funds depend less on AUM and more on the asset manager’s skill to boost its returns.

-• Debt fundsTotal asset is one of the most crucial factors of debt funds.
-Debt funds with more capital can spread its expenses across a larger group of investors, which will decrease the fixed fund expenses for every individual and increase the returns.
+Total asset is one of the most crucial factors of debt funds.
+Debt funds with more capital can spread their expenses across a larger group of investors, which will decrease the fixed fund expenses for every individual and increase the returns.

-• Small-cap fundsSmall-cap funds usually do not depend on Asset Under Management by a significant margin.
+Small-cap funds usually do not depend on Asset Under Management by a significant margin.
 These are only affected when the assets grow beyond a significant point – namely when fund houses become major shareholders of a particular company.

 Small-cap funds often avoid calculating AUM and invest in SIPs instead of larger investments.

-• Large-cap fundsThe returns earned from large-cap funds primarily depend on the yields provided by the market.
+The returns earned from large-cap funds primarily depend on the yields provided by the market.
 It usually does not depend on the Asset Under Management.
 There are several cases where companies of a smaller asset class have gathered significantly more revenues, despite the shareholders acquiring significantly fewer stocks of those institutions when compared to companies with more assets.

 It should be noted that a high value of assets under management does not always mean higher returns generated by the respective Mutual Funds.
-The performance of Mutual Funds depends upon the dexterity of the concerned portfolio manager, and his ability to gain market advantage through calculated predictions and smart investment choices.
+The performance of Mutual Funds depends upon the dexterity of the concerned portfolio manager and his ability to gain market advantage through calculated predictions and smart investment choices.

 Since the NAV of Mutual Funds having a low AUM is relatively lower, investors can make huge capital gains by investing in such schemes.